10 facts on turnaround situations

 When deciding for a turnaround professional, boards and investors should understand first, the true root cause of the distress situation.
 This alone might require external help.

 In an analogy, understanding the own positioning is very valuable in rough waters.
-Hence, on-boarding the pilot, will very often guide the ship to the save harbour.
+Hence, on-boarding the pilot, will very often guide the ship to the save harbor.

 Register to receive updates